 Bake for about 20 minutes or until a knife comes out clean.

 on’t fret if the omelets are inches higher than the ramekins as they bake.
 They will fall back down.

 Serve up each omelet with a yummy cinnamon roll that you can cook at the same time as the omelets.

-With a little fruit on the side you have a complete brunch that was not only easy but sure to be a crowd pleaser.
+With a little fruit on the side, you have a complete brunch that was not only easy but sure to be a crowd-pleaser.
 If you don’t have ramekins, you can always make Ziploc Omelets.
-Another self serve breakfast option.
+Another self serves the breakfast option.

 Mother’s Day should be a day to celebrate all you do the rest of the year, so get the kids and husbands an easy alternative for a Mother’s Day brunch.

 what Ingredients would you add to this Mother’s Day Omelette Bar?

 - a variety of add-ins such as: cooked diced bacon, cooked sausage, peppers, spinach or kale, cheeses, cooked ham